 The physical education pedagogy group engages in many outreach projects.
 They work with minority populations and children with special needs, such as those with autism or visual impairments.
 The faculty even conduct Sport Education with children in other countries.
 There are many opportunities to get involved.

-For information about the graduate program, contact Dr. Sheri Brock.
+For more information about the undergraduate program, contact an Academic Advisor.